-Aurora is a up and coming singer-songwriter from Bergen, Norway.
+Aurora is an up-and-coming singer-songwriter from Bergen, Norway.
 Her music is unique pop — emotional and dreamy.
 In the new year, she will perform in Vancouver, Seattle, Portland, San Francisco, Los Angeles, San Diego, Phoenix, Denver, Minneapolis, Chicago, Toronto, Montreal, Toronto, Boston, Brooklyn, Philadelphia, and Washington DC.

 Subscription to The Norwegian American newspaper (The only Norwegian-American newspaper in existence, it’s been the “the voice of Norway in America” for 125 years.)